UmutAkturk14/mario-s-pizza-villa/README.md

 ## Usage
 - Customize the application by adding your own controllers, models, and views.

-- Update the RestaurantPolicy class and views to define and enforce authorization rules as needed for your application.
+- Update the policies to define and enforce authorization rules as needed for your application.

 - Extend the application's functionality according to your project requirements.